survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> If you want to capture the output to a file, use either `fs.writeFileSync("./output.txt", result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).

 T> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
-Example: `loaders: ["raw-loader"]`.
+Example: `loaders: ["babel-loader"]`.

 ## Implementing an asynchronous loader